|Nutrition Facts (per serving)|

 - Optional: crushed red pepper flakes

-Wash the collards well and cut them up into narrow strips (Roll a bunch together and slice crosswise).
+Wash the collards well and cut them up into narrow strips.

 Add seasoning to taste and cook for another half hour or until done to suit your taste.